US voters hear a stark message in the presidential race: The country's fate is on the line

 Associated Press journalists spent three days in and around Charlottesville during early October, interviewing voters about the election that is now days away.
 These voters have experienced one of the most visible recent examples of the vitriol and division that has long been brewing beneath the country’s surface, a reminder of what can happen when hate erupts and extreme ideas are allowed to fester unchecked.

-Here is what they had to say about the presidential election and its consequences.
+Here is what some of them had to say about the presidential election and its consequences.

 Extremism is not going away